-PROS / It has the best hand crank and radio reception.
+Pros / It has the best hand crank and radio reception.

-CONS / It lacks a compass.
+Cons / It doesn’t have a compass.

 Verdict / The Eton FRX5-BT is the best crank radio because it’s durable and has the most efficient hand crank, clearest reception and loudest speaker.